 Improving Your Marketing Plan

 Defining goals can be very easy or complicated depending on the stage of your company.
 Companies that are smaller may have more to accomplish, but they have fewer resources to achieve and track these goals.
 For larger established companies, the goals may be clearer, but with a large team comes a variety of individual goals that must support marketing initiatives and company objectives.

 In any case, the first step in the process is to get executive team alignment on the company objectives.
 Marketing will have a significant role in achieving company objectives, so it’s critical that plans and budgets are created with goals in mind.
-In order to ensure this is carried out, you must get the whole marketing teams buy-in regarding the top-notch goals.
-Without executive alignment and marketing team complete buy-in on the goals, confusion on strategy and tactics will follow.
+In order to ensure this is carried out, you must get the whole marketing team's buy-in regarding the top-notch goals.
+Without executive alignment and the marketing team's complete buy-in on the goals, confusion on strategy and tactics will follow.

 When establishing what you need to achieve for the upcoming year, remember not all goals can be accurately measured.
 For this reason, marketers should feel comfortable using a mixture of both quantitative (“x number of leads) and qualitative (”rebrand the company”) goals.
 For both large or small companies, all goals can be consolidated into three top-line marketing objectives:

 Below is a chart with examples of commonly used goals that fit under top-level objectives:

 A Goals Pyramid pulls all your strategic marketing together to provide clear direction to the team.
 The Pyramid starts with your top-line marketing objectives which are matched up with more specific qualitative goals, metrics, and strategies to achieve the objective.
 A Goals Pyramid contains:

 - Top-line objectives: Almost all marketing goals fall into one of three top-line objectives: sales, awareness, or perception.
 This is why they are at the top of the goals chain.
 They help structure the rest of your thinking as you start the marketing planning process.